Medically reviewed by Drugs.com. Last updated on Jul 1, 2020.

-All strengths of Endocet also contain the following inactive ingredients: Colloidal silicon dioxide, croscarmellose sodium, crospovidone, microcrystalline cellulose, povidone, pregelatinized cornstarch, and stearic acid.
+All strengths of Endocet also contain the following inactive ingredients: Colloidal silicon dioxide, croscarmellose sodium, microcrystalline cellulose, povidone, pregelatinized cornstarch, and stearic acid.
+May also contain crospovidone.
 In addition, the 2.5 mg/325 mg strength contains FD&C Red No. 40 Aluminum Lake.
 The 7.5 mg/325 mg strength contains FD&C Yellow No. 6 Aluminum Lake.
 The 10 mg/325 mg strength contains D&C Yellow No. 10 Aluminum Lake.
-The 7.5 mg/325 mg strength and 10 mg/325 mg strength may also contain corn starch.
+The 7.5 mg/325 mg strength and the 10 mg/325 mg strength may also contain corn starch.

-Oxycodone, 14- hydroxydihydrocodeinone, is a semisynthetic opioid analgesic which occurs as a white, odorless, crystalline powder having a saline, bitter taste.
-The molecular formula for oxycodone hydrochloride is C18H21NO4•HCl and the molecular weight 351.82.
-It is derived from the opium alkaloid thebaine, and may be represented by the following structural formula:
+Oxycodone Hydrochloride and Acetaminophen Tablets contain oxycodone, 14- hydroxydihydrocodeinone, a semisynthetic opioid analgesic which occurs as a white to off-white fine crystalline powder.
+The molecular formula for oxycodone hydrochloride is C18H21NO4 ∙ HCl and the molecular weight is 351.82.
+It is derived from the opium alkaloid, thebaine, and may be represented by the following structural formula:

-Acetaminophen, 4'-hydroxyacetanilide, is a non-opiate, non-salicylate analgesic and antipyretic which occurs as a white, odorless, crystalline powder, possessing a slightly bitter taste.
-The molecular formula for acetaminophen is C8H9NO2 and the molecular weight is 151.17.
+Oxycodone Hydrochloride and Acetaminophen Tablets contain acetaminophen, 4'-hydroxyacetanilide, is a non-opiate, non-salicylate analgesic and antipyretic which occurs as a white, odorless, crystalline powder.
+The molecular formula for acetaminophen is C8H9NO2 and the molecular weight is 151.16.
 It may be represented by the following structural formula: